 All candidates for the Bachelor of Arts degree in Communication with a Public Relations Concentration must complete the following:

 - A. 30 semester credit hours of required coursework: - 1.
-Core courses:
+Common communication degree requirements

 COM 2213 Foundations of Communication

 COM 3073 Conduct of Communication Inquiry

 COM 3083 Language and Communication Theory

 ENG 2413 Technical Writing